Home Energy Retrofit Program

-Yarra Energy Foundation staff will work with residents every step of the way.
-The free retrofit will include:
+Yarra Energy Foundation staff work with residents every step of the way.
+The free retrofit includes:

-- Installing IKEA curtains, blinds, rugs and blankets to improve comfort in both summer and winter; and
+- Installing IKEA curtains, blinds, rugs and blankets to improve comfort in both summer and winter

-Once we have completed the free home inspection and installed energy saving products, we will sit down with homeowners to provide information on other actions to reduce energy bills and make their home more comfortable.
+Once the free home inspection has been completed and energy saving products have been installed, we sit down with homeowners to provide information on other actions that could be undertaken to reduce energy bills and make their home more comfortable.
 This process includes:

-- A free report on other energy efficiency measures your home may benefit from;
+- A free report on other energy efficiency measures participants may benefit from

-- Information about no or low interest loan financing from Good Money, a project of Good Shepherd Microfinance, to assist with funding; and
+- Information about no or low interest loan financing from Good Money, a project of Good Shepherd Microfinance, to assist with funding